costa-group/ZK-ARCKIT/clustering_and_equivalence (stage 1)/README.md

     - If it is mapped to a constraint in the right circuit:
         - Each signal in the 'left' constraint is mapped to at least one viable signal in the 'right' constraint and vice versa
 - For each signal in the left circuit in the class, we ensure it is mapped to exactly one signal on the right, and vice versa.

 Hence a satisfying assignment is a bijection between the signals of the circuits, and a mapping of left to right for the normalised constraints.
 It can be shown that this is equivalent to a bijection between the constraints if the circuits internally contains no equivalent constraint (which is assumed).

 ## Maximal Equivalence

+`maximal_equivalence/maximal_equivalence.py` defines the top-level processes for maximal equivalence.
+There are two primary modifications to standard equivalence; First, when we reach a step in the fingerprinting process where we find an inconsistency in the fingerprint classes instead of exiting we rollback the change.
+The final fingerprints then have maximal encoded equivalence information without propagating differences.
+Next, instead of encoding into SAT we encode into MaxSAT with all implication and at-most-one signal constraint being hard and the remaining constraints beign soft.

+This is applied in `maximal_equivalence/applied_maximal_equivalence.py` where we refine the clusters found in the following section to have more equivalent clusters.

 ## Clustering